-Sheila Squillante is the author of the poetry collection, Beautiful Nerve, to be released by Tiny Hardcore Press in 2015, as well three chapbooks of poetry: In This Dream of My Father (Seven Kitchens, 2014), Women Who Pawn Their Jewelry (Finishing Line Press, 2012) and A Woman Traces the Shoreline (Dancing Girl Press, 2011).
+Sheila Squillante is the author of the poetry collection, Beautiful Nerve (Tiny Hardcore Press, 2015), as well three chapbooks of poetry: In This Dream of My Father (Seven Kitchens, 2014), Women Who Pawn Their Jewelry (Finishing Line Press, 2012) and A Woman Traces the Shoreline (Dancing Girl Press, 2011).

-She earned an MFA in poetry from Penn State, where she went on to teach creative writing and composition as a senior lecturer.
-A seasoned teacher for more than fifteen years, she currently works as associate director of the MFA programs in creative writing and assistant professor of English at Chatham University.
+She currently works as associate director of the MFA programs in creative writing and assistant professor of English at Chatham University.
 There, she serves as editor-in-chief of The Fourth River, Chatham’s nationally respected journal of nature and place-based writing.
 From her dining room table, she works as associate editor for [PANK].

 She lives in Pittsburgh, PA, with her husband, Paul Bilger, a philosopher and experimental photographer, and their children.